To thine own self be true.

 Public Historian

-LaNesha was Senior Vice President of Education & Exhibitions at the Charles H. Wright Museum of African American History in Detroit.
-She is the Past National President of the Board of Directors of the Association of African American Museums and previously served on the Executive Council of the Association for the Study of African American Life and History (ASALH).
-Her public history career began at the National Museum of Kenya, and she has studied museums and libraries in Ghana, South Africa, England, Germany, and Israel.
+She was Senior Vice President of Education & Exhibitions at the Charles H. Wright Museum of African American History in Detroit, where she led its largest department.
+She is the Past National President of the Association of African American Museums and previously served on the Executive Council of the Association for the Study of African American Life and History (ASALH).
+Her public history career began at the National Museum of Kenya in Africa, and she has studied museums and libraries in Ghana, South Africa, England, Germany, and Israel.

 Educator

-Before her career in public history, LaNesha was in K-12 history and language arts education.
-She earned a bachelor’s degree in history and secondary education, a master’s in museum studies, a master’s in library science, and a master’s in Comparative Black History.
-At the University of Washington, she is currently a PhD candidate.
+Before her career in public history, she was a K–12 history and language arts teacher.
+She earned a bachelor's degree in history and secondary education, a master's in museum studies, a master's in library science, and a master's in Comparative Black History.
+She is currently a PhD candidate at the University of Washington.

 Minister & Servant Leader